James McFarlane

 60 × 50 cm

 I have long been fascinated by beautiful objects and their ability to stir our emotions.
 Whether it’s an heirloom, something found or something natural, objects have their own personalities and relationships with each other, their settings and the people perceiving them.
 Inspired by Nora Heysen and Henri Fantin-Latour, and drawing on the still-life genre’s lineage dating back to Roman times, I like to think of objects as playing parts on a stage; the composition creates a visual dialogue which I capture and preserve.
 My paintings reflect the way I work: quiet, meticulous and meditative.
-With the aid of photographs I produce a grisaille, a monochromatic underpainting, before glazing it with multiple layers of colour.
+With the aid of photographs, I produce a grisaille, a monochromatic underpainting, before glazing it with multiple layers of colour.
 Each layer has a function and must be resolved before moving onto the next, then the final veil of varnish creates one cohesive image.
 By contemporary standards, my paintings are quite small.
-This is a deliberate choice: I create images of objects within the interiors I have staged; ultimately my images themselves become objects in an interior created by someone else.
+This is a deliberate choice: I create images of objects within the interiors I have staged; ultimately, my images become objects in an interior created by someone else.

 James McFarlane uses centuries-old techniques to create contemporary still-life works that embody a feeling of timelessness.